 Undergraduate GPA 3.0 or better; must be matriculated in J.D. program at Albany Law School

-Combined program students typically complete the first year full-time at Albany Law School.
-The second year is spent as a full-time student at Union Graduate College.
+Clarkson University.
 Some students complete the M.B.A. requirements in the second year.
 If necessary, students can complete the remaining courses by taking one evening M.B.A. course per term in the third and fourth years.
-Albany Law School follows a semester academic calendar while Union follows a trimester calendar.

 Schenectady, NY 12308